viz-cx/docs.viz.cx/docs/accounts.md

 [Format](#props-desc-table): Integer

-The number of [awards] (./economy.md#awards) that the account submitted.
+The number of [awards](./economy.md#awards) that the account submitted.
 Up to 4 hard forks, this parameter showed the number of votes that the account gave to different posts.

 ### created